Child Custody Attorney in San Francisco

 How Can a Father Get 50/50 Custody in California?

-Both parents can decide on a 50/50 child custody arrangement by documenting an agreement that is reasonable for both their children and the parents outside of family court, or the court will arrange it with proper conditions.
+Both parents can decide on a 50/50 child custody arrangement by documenting an agreement that works for both their children and themselves outside of family court, or the court may order it with proper evidence.

 What Voids a Custody Agreement in California?

-If one parent refuses a court-ordered custody agreement with the other parent, then the parent without full custody misses time with their child.
+If one parent violates a court-ordered custody agreement, the other parent may lose time with their child and disrupt the arrangement imposed by the court.

 Protecting Your Child Custody Rights in San Francisco